Government of the Republic of Trinidad and Tobago

 Roles and Functions

-• Receipt and Analysis of STRs/SARs and Dissemination of Intelligence Reports – The FIU receives information on suspicious transactions or activities from Reporting Entities in the form of a Suspicious Transaction Report/Suspicious Activity Report (STR/SAR).
-Following the receipt of a STR/SAR, the Analytical Division carries out an analysis of the information, after which an analytical report is presented to the FIU Director with a recommendation as to whether such a report should be forwarded to the Law Enforcement Authorities on the basis of a reasonable suspicion of Money Laundering/Financing of Terrorism (ML/FT).
+• Receipt and Analysis of STRs/SARs and Dissemination of Intelligence Reports – The FIUTT receives information on suspicious transactions or activities from Reporting Entities in the form of a Suspicious Transaction Report/Suspicious Activity Report (STR/SAR).
+Following the receipt of a STR/SAR, the Analytical Division carries out an analysis of the information, after which an analytical report is presented to the FIUTT Director with a recommendation as to whether such a report should be forwarded to the Law Enforcement Authorities on the basis of a reasonable suspicion of Money Laundering/Financing of Terrorism (ML/FT).

-• Trends, Patterns and Typologies – The FIU also monitors developments in money laundering and financing of terrorism techniques, typologies and trends which also produce Strategic Analysis reports.
+• Trends, Patterns and Typologies – The FIUTT also monitors developments in money laundering and financing of terrorism techniques, typologies and trends which also produce Strategic Analysis reports.
 These reports assist in informing policy decision makers and provide proactive intelligence to Law Enforcement Authorities and intelligence agencies in the AML/CFT regime.
 In addition, advisories, statistics and feedback provide assistance to Reporting Entities in developing and implementing effective AML/CFT measures.

 Legislation